ElliotKillick/qvm-create-windows-qube/README.md

 ### Downloading Windows ISO

-Mido (`mido.sh`) is the secure Microsoft Windows Downloader (for Linux), inspired by [Fido](https://github.com/pbatard/Fido) from Rufus.
+Mido (`mido.sh`) is the secure Microsoft Windows Downloader (for Unix), inspired by [Fido](https://github.com/pbatard/Fido) from [Rufus](https://github.com/pbatard/rufus).
 It's capable of automating the download process for a few Windows ISOs that Microsoft has behind a [gated download web interface](https://www.microsoft.com/en-us/software-download/windows10ISO).
 Mido is robust and securely downloads Windows ISOs to be used by Qvm-Create-Windows-Qube from official Microsoft servers.
 You can find it located at `/home/user/qvm-create-windows-qube/windows/isos/mido.sh` in `windows-mgmt`.

 `windows-mgmt` is air gapped from the network.
 This means that in order to securely perform the download, one must copy the `mido.sh` script to another (disposable) qube followed by transferring the newly downloaded ISO(s) into `windows-mgmt` and placing them into the `/home/user/qvm-create-windows-qube/windows/isos` directory.
 Alternatively, `windows-mgmt` can temporarily be given network access, however, this isn't recommended for security reasons.